Over the last five years, the United States experienced 344 significant wildfires that killed 178 people.

 Cost per fire

-Total costs reflect money spent by the U.S. Forest Service and Department of the Interior.
+Total costs are based on money spent by the U.S. Forest Service and Department of the Interior.

 Wildfire property damage by state